 The Crowley and Kahn/Dunbar V.S. provide no evidence that this transaction will harm any of the complaining shippers.
 I am unaware of any specific evidence provided by shippers concerning how the vertical integration of the carriers resulting from the Conrail transaction will harm them on specific routes or movements.
 The ACE coal facilities are in a Shared Asset Area and receive increased, not lessened, competitive options from this transaction.
 Indeed, as discussed above, other shippers base their claims for relief on the fact that shippers, such as ACE, that are in the Shared Area, will receive a competitive advantage.
 ACE's requests for relief cannot be related to the harm identified.
-The request for equal access to all coal sn ppers requesting it would introduce dual service where currently they are served only by one carrier.
-This request, as with, ACE's request, in the alt.
-Lative, for bottleneck rate caps signals clearly that the objective has more to do with another attempt to convince the Board to revise its basic regulatory structure, than with addressing any specific claim arising from the transaction
+The request for equal access to all coal shippers requesting it would introduce dual service where currently they are served only by one carrier.
+This request, as with, ACE's request, in the alternative, for bottleneck rate caps signals clearly that the objective has more to do with another attempt to convince the Board to revise its basic regulatory structure, than with addressing any specific claim arising from the transaction.

 Kahn/Dunbar do cite a study by C. M. Grimm, C. Winston, and C.A.
 Evans ("Foreclosure of Railroad Markets: A Test of Chicago Leverage Theory," Journal of Law and Economics, October 1992) as supporting their conclusions.
 This study, however, provides no useful information on the matters at hand.
 It is based on pre-Staggers Act data (at 308), and its key statistical procedures do not include data for the coal sector.
 (Sample construction is discussed more thoroughly in Winston, et. al., The Economic Effects of Surface Freight Deregulation [Washington: Brookings Institution 1990], at 17.)
 Most disappointing, the study does not test the one-lump result in rat-tail settings.
-While it asks the question how much through-rates in general change when more competitors are present at one stage of vertical linkages, it does not ask the question of how through-rates change when more competitors are present at one vertical stage for a given number of carriers at the most bottlenecked stage.
-In particular, the study does not ask the rat-tail question of whether through-rates change when more competitors are present at one stage and there is a single carrier at another stage.
+While it asks the question how much through-rates in general change when more competitors are present at one stage of vertical linkages, it does not ask the question of how through-rates change when more competitors are present at one stage and there is a single carrier at another through-rates change when more competitors are present at one stage and there is a single carrier at another stage.
 Technically, the econometric specification in the study fails to include interaction terms, or other approaches, that would address the question of the marginal contribution of additional upstream (downstream) competition when the number of downstream (upstream) carriers is one.

-Similarly, IP&L's claim, despite the statements of Crowley and Kahn/Dunbar, is focused on horizontal issues, not on the impacts of vertical changes from the transaction.
+Similarly, IP&L's claim, despite the statements of Crowley and Kahn/Dunbar. is focused on horizontal issues, not on the impacts of vertical changes from the transaction.

 The overall impact of this transaction is to eliminate sole-service bottlenecks and introduce competition on the Conrail system where none previously existed.
 Over 30% of the existing traffic that is solely-served at both ends of the move where one end is currently served by Conrail will gain the introduction of a new, competing carrier at least one end of the move.
-Thus, if-as Crowley and Kahn/Dunbar assert-the introduction of new origin or destination competition that eliminates a bottleneck at one end or the other of a move is viewed as a benefit from the vertical restructuring of the rail industry, then the transaction generates vertical benefits for many shippers.
+Thus, if-as Crowley and Kahn/Dunbar asser the introduction of new origin or destination competition that eliminates a bottleneck at one end or the other of a move is viewed as a benefit from the vertical restructuring of the rail industry, then the transaction generates vertical benefits for many shippers.